The search for Nanobubbles by using specular and off-specular Neutron Reflectometry: Results and Discussion

+It is evident that, as the height of the nanobubbles decreases, their contribution to the depletion distance will be smaller.
+We therefore limit the analysis to the minimum nanobubble height detected in literature, which is around 5\,nm \cite{Peng2014} to the best of our knowledge.
+Hence the maximum surface coverage of oblate half-sphere shaped bubbles compatible with a depletion distance of $d_{2}=3.7$ \AA\, is 11 \%.

 In Fig.\,\ref{fig:OffSpec} we display the off-specular reflectivity curves for the initial interface (black crosses), the gas enriched water immediately after solvent exchange (green circles) and after 11\,h (blue rectangles), respectively.
-The Yoneda peak appears when the exit angle $\theta_{f}$ matches the critical reflection angle of the Si/D$_{2}$O interface.
-As the Yoneda peak intensity originates from an evanescent wave at the interface its intensity is particularly sensitive for in-plane density fluctuations as it would be the case for nanobubbles.
-Due to the small in-plane momentum transfers in this kind of detector scans the length scale accessible is 1-10\,$\mu$m.
-Thus the absence of any influence on gas saturation on the off-specular intensity in Fig.\,\ref{fig:OffSpec} means that no bubbles are introduced on the $\mu$m scale.
-In order to check for smaller bubbles in the range of 50\,nm - 400\,nm, we performed GISANS, where we should observe a broadening of the reflected peak in the sample plane or even additional peaks in the $q_{y}$ scan.
-In Fig.\,\ref{fig:GISANS} a line cut in y-direction through the specular peak is shown for several wavelengths.
-No influence of gas saturation on the width of the reflected peak is observed.
-Moreover the peak width corresponds well to the direct beam which means that it is resolution limited.
+The Yoneda peak intensity originates from an evanescent wave at the solid/liquid interface and is particularly sensitive to in-plane density fluctuations e.g. the presence of nanobubbles adsorbed on the surface.
+The Yoneda peak appears when the exit angle $\theta_{f}$ matches the critical reflection angle $\theta_{c}$ related to the SLD difference $\Delta N_{b}$ between that of bulk Si and the D$_{2}$O in the vicinity of the solid in the following way: